 - Using C++ Code Generator and then creating entire HMI in the C++ programming language.

-Note: Adaptive Vision Executor with HMI support is only available on Microsoft Windows operating system.
+Note: Aurora Vision Executor with HMI support is only available on Microsoft Windows operating system.
 For Linux we recommend generating C++ code and creating the user interface with Qt library.

 Adding HMI to a Project